hrtovey/heather-website/src/post/30-quiz-ideas-for-web-designers.md

 * * *

 _Disclaimer: This article includes affiliate links for Interact.
-I became an Interact Partner/Affiliate after checking out their service, and I promise that I am sharing these links with you because I actively use Interact myself and can highly recommend their service.
+I became an Interact Partner/Affiliate after checking out their service, and I promise that I am sharing these links with you because I enjoy the service.
 If you make a purchase through these links, I make a commission at no extra cost to you._

 * * *